wojake/DKM/tutorial/FILES.md

 ## NPL_round_timeout

-> This section contains attributes o
+> This section contains attributes for NPL timeout control

 |        Field          |                                                        Description                                                         |
 | :-------------------: | :------------------------------------------------------------------------------------------------------------------------: |
 |    signerlist_setup   |                            The timeout for the NPL round during the HP dApp's XRPL account setup                           |